Counselling Service with Pieta House

 When do the sessions take place?

-The sessions take place every Wednesday and Friday between 9am and 1pm.
+The sessions take place every Tuesday and Wednesday between 9am and 1pm.

 Where will we meet?